 Please know that in a true emergency situation, we will pay for emergency care at the maximum allowed amount and it will be applied to your in-network copays, deductibles, coinsurance and MOOP if applicable.
 Once again, you should be aware that you may be balanced billed for out-of-network emergency services.

-Typically, healthcare providers, including pharmacies, will submit medical and pharmacy claims to Common Ground Healthcare Cooperative on your behalf.
+Typically, healthcare providers, including pharmacies, will submit claims to Common Ground Healthcare Cooperative on your behalf.
 If a claim is not submitted by your provider, we have no way of knowing that you received services.

-If for some reason your provider fails to submit claims for you, please submit an itemized bill and receipt within 90 days of the last day on which you received services.
-No payment will be made on any claim that we receive more than one year after the last day on which you received services.
+If your provider fails to submit claims for you, please submit an itemized bill and receipt within 90 days of the last day on which you received services.
+No payment will be made on any claim received more than one year after the last day on which you received services.
 Claims should be itemized and state the provider of the service, diagnosis, date of service, services provided, and amount charged for the services.
 If you have questions, please contact us at 877.514.2442.

 For pharmacy claims, please click here and complete our pharmacy claim form.

-For medical claims, if you are an individual or small group member and enrolled in one of our Envision plans, please send your itemized bill and receipt to:
+For medical claims or if you received medical care when traveling outside of the United States (foreign claim), and you are an individual or small group member and enrolled in one of our Envision plans, please complete this form.
+Mail the completed form with receipts, proof of payment, and an English translation for any notes or documentation to:

 Common Ground Healthcare Cooperative, Attn: Claims